pjpscriv/py-svg2gcode/README.md

 # Python SVG to G-Code Converter
-A fast svg to gcode compiler forked from github user [vishpat](https://github.com/vishpat)'s [svg2gcode repository](https://github.com/vishpat/svg2gcode).
+A fast svg to gcode compiler forked from [vishpat/svg2gcode](https://github.com/vishpat/svg2gcode).

 This library takes an svg file `location/my_file.svg` and outputs the gcode conversion to a folder in the same directory `location/gcode_output/my_file.gcode`.